IT WAS ONLY A MATTER OF TIME.

 June, 2015...
-A 70-something copy editor from Ohio walks into WORK/Petaluma, a future-thinking coworking space and tosses two scripts onto the community table during a Tuesday morning coffee social.
-In what would later prove to be one of those unplanned pivotal moments, she says, "My parents wrote these scripts for 'The Shadow' in 1944; perhaps you'd like to read 'em sometime."
+A copy editor with a background in marketing/PR writing, walks into WORK/Petaluma, a future-thinking co-working space and tosses two scripts onto the community table during a Tuesday morning, weekly, one-hour coffee social.
+In what would later prove to be one of those pivotal moments, she says, "My parents wrote these scripts for 'The Shadow' in 1944; perhaps you'd like to read 'em sometime."
 July, 2015...
-A techie entrepreneur who once developed visual technologies for DREAMWORKS and now devotes his waking moments to creating a fluidly searchable and lighting quick image database for professional photographers, takes a look at the scripts and decides to hold a friendly reading during co-worker Happy Hour on Friday afternoons.
+A techie entrepreneur who once developed visual technologies for DREAMWORKS and now devotes his waking moments to creating a fluidly searchable and lightning quick image database for professional photographers, takes a look at the scripts and decides to hold a friendly reading during co-worker Happy Hour on Friday afternoons.
 Among the other coworkers in the room on that Friday: a former Hollywood publicist/producer turned developmental book editor whose resume includes FOX, Universal Studios Florida, Paramount Pictures, and NBC.
 Within weeks, between a few litres and a few more litres of Sonoma County ports, craft beers, and Zinfandels, the producer concludes that the Library Room at WORK/Petaluma, while terrific for script readings, just ain't big enough to support what should be an audience of hundreds.
 So he calls up his friends on the Board of the Petaluma Trolley Living History Railway Museum (the guys and gals who are determined to restore vintage trolley service to Petaluma) and asks to borrow the small stage in their trolley barn.
 Meanwhile, the former DREAMWORKS techie comes up with a vintage radio logo and the producer comes up with a tag.
 Within weeks, the Petaluma Radio Players are born.
 OCTOBER, 2015...
 After careful negotiations with CONDE-NAST in New York, one of the Troupe's actors who is also a lawyer secures permission to stage both half-hour episodes of 'THE SHADOW' from the two scripts written in 1944.
 The Troupe plays to two nights of standing room only audiences seated amidst dusty railcar parts, old upright pianos, vintage photographs and rail maps from the glory days of the P&S.R. (the Petaluma & Santa Rosa Railroad), and, yes, under a squadron of fruit bats and mice enjoying the show from the rafters.
 The week before the show debuts on stage, the Petaluma Argus-Courier breaks a feature story about the Bay Area's new radio theatre troupe.
 JANUARY, 2016...Holding the first official meeting of the New Year, the fledgling Petaluma Radio Players embark on an ambitious program to record a play a month.
 Only one problem.
 Where to record their plays?
 Oh, and only one other problem: Who's going to hear the recordings once they do?
 Around the same time, and only a few blocks away from the Library Room at WORK/Petaluma where P.R.P. holds the Troupe's Thursday night meetings (only now with a lot less port and Zin), Petaluma Community Access (PCA-TV) decides to launch the first radio station in Petaluma in half a century: kpca-fm (103.3).
 Ah, but another problem: where would they put the transmitter?
 Hundreds of site studies eventually led PCA to the top of the Santa Rosa JC's Petaluma campus on the East Side of Petaluma.
 Seemed like the perfect spot to reach east and west side residents and a bit of downtown besides.
 The signal, once the station debuted, would serendipitously carry right over the Trolley Barn where P.R.P. held its first live show: The Shadow.
 After meeting with PCA's president and the outreach director, PCA invites the Petaluma Radio Players to record their shows at PCA's humble 15'x10' TV studio in the back of their offices across from the historic Hotel Petaluma.
 The Troupe records its first show that month.
 And continued to record shows once a month, tapping plays from online catalogs of vintage stage and radio plays all in the public domain.
 Among the titles they took from page to digital files: 'TRIFLES,' a murder mystery-turned-social commentary by turn-of-the-last-century female playwright, Susan Glaspell; 'FOURTEEN,' a 1920's comedy that finds a society woman and her debutante daughter and butler resetting the table every three minutes as a stream of guests frightened by a winter storm, or motivated by the loneliness it inspires, call to cancel or accept an invitation to dinner.
 'THE NOIR BEFORE CHRISTMAS,' a new take on a classic story, by Bay Area playwright Steven Lubliner, where gangsters lament the arrival of old Saint Nick who packs more in that sleigh than a few thousand toys (unless Tommy Guns are considered toys), and 'SELDOM SEEN, NEVER HEARD,' written by a Maryland inmate-turned-playwright who pens his characters from the confines of his cell.
 The recorded raw material would be uploaded to the Troupe's Dropbox account, and downloaded and turned into beautiful, high-production value works of radio art by the P.R.P.'s Austin, Texas-based post-production supervisor.
 The final works, uploaded to the P.R.P.
 'PODCAST' (petalumaradioplayers.com), were available for all the world to hear.
 But then there was that problem that continued to dog P.R.P.: How could the Petaluma Radio Players honestly call themselves 'Radio' players when they still weren't broadcasting on radio?
 PCA was locked in negotiations with the Santa Rosa Junior College and with the FCC to ensure that kpca-fm would receive four (4) days/nights of programming leaving the balance for the J.C., but like with all new ventures, especially those where the local public sector meets the Feds, things take time.
 More than a year's worth of time.
 With each promise ("The transmitter goes up in November...."
 "The transmitter goes up in March...."), the Troupe wondered if their shows would ever find an audience in their own backyard.
 Undaunted, they continued to record 'radio' plays.

 FEBRUARY, MARCH, APRIL, MAY, JUNE, JULY, AUGUST, SEPTEMBER, OCTOBER, NOVEMBER 2016